A child seated on a clear floor spot with hands tucked under their body while a grown-up counts nearby.

 Step 02

-Under your child's bottom, help them slide both hands so they are sitting on their hands before the first lift.
+Have them slide both hands under their bottom so they are sitting on them.

 "Hands tucked."